EdenEast/nyx/readme.md

 - [NixOS Wiki][wiki] - Community maintained wiki
 - [Nix Pills][nix-pills] - A learn nix by example understanding how it works step by step
 - [nix.dev][nix-dev] - An opinionated guide for developers getting things done using the Nix ecosystem
+- [NixOS Guide][nixos-guide] - A collection of resources about different topics for nixos

 ### Flakes